SaraAlert/SaraAlert/app/javascript/tests/README.md

 All of the test files located in the component test folder set here will run with `yarn run test`.

 ### Running
-When running the tests for the first time, run `yarn install` to install the React Testing Library.
+When running the tests for the first time, run `yarn install` to install the required libraries.

 To run all the react component tests:
 ```